MooersLab/latextips/README.md

 ## Global.bib: skip the synching

-You can synch your global.bin file to your Overelaf writing project by storing it on Google Drive or DropBox.
+You can synch your global.bin file to your Overleaf writing project by storing it on Google Drive or DropBox.
 I spent a lot of time on this and found that it was too complicated.
-One weakness is the need for continous synching with DropBox or Google Drive.
+One weakness is the need for continuous synching with Dropbox or Google Drive.
 I find it easier to upload to the Overleaf project a new version of the global.bib file as needed.